Summer's signing off

 Un libro che ti apre la mente.
 Se anche tu come artigiano del software vuoi migliorare il tuo codice e la tua capacità progettuale, in termini di efficienza, manutenibilità e organizzazione del codice, questo libro fa al caso tuo.

-5.0 out of 5 stars must read
+5.0 out of 5 stars No se trata de leerlo

-Reviewed in the Netherlands on 14 February 2025
+Reviewed in Spain on 11 June 2025